watanka/watanka/README.md

-### Hi 👋
-- My name is Eunsung Shin
-- Computer Vision Deep Learning Research Scientist.
+- I'm Eunsung Shin, Computer Vision Engineer from South Korea🇰🇷.
 - I'm interested in OCR, Autonomous Driving, image generation, and all the fun stuffs you can do with images.
 - worked at [AgileSoDA](http://agilesoda.ai)
 - Currently Studying for Self-Driving